-- Part 2: Lifelong Learning and Self-Assessment: obtain 250 CME credits over the 10-year MOC Cycle, including the ABO's Patient Safety Module, and complete two self-assessment Periodic Ophthalmic Review Tests (PORTs)
+- Part 2: Lifelong Learning and Self-Assessment: Obtain 250 CME credits over the 10-year MOC Cycle and complete the ABO's Patient Safety Module,.

 Diplomates who complete the requirements will earn a clinically inactive certificate.
 The status of "Board Certified -- Clinically Inactive" will also be displayed to patients on the ABO website's Verify a Physician search tool, reported to the American Board of Medical Specialties (ABMS), and shared with all individuals or organizations seeking to verify board certification.

 The Board defines Clinically Inactive Status as having insufficient patient contact to complete the practice improvement portion of MOC, the Part 4: Improvement in Medical Practice.

 Clinically Inactive Status is designed to support diplomates who are: